 Types of Timber Cladding

 While there are several types of timber that can be used for cladding, European oak is the premier choice for consumers seeking a hard-wearing and attractive material.
-Its naturally warm, natural look requires no additional decoration or treatment and will naturally silver over age for a rustic, aesthetically pleasing appearance.

-It may initially seem less cost-effective than other timbers, but the versatility and longevity of oak cladding provides far greater value for money in the long run.
+It may initially seem less cost-effective than other timbers, but the versatility and longevity of Oak Cladding provides far greater value for money in the long run.
 It is naturally weatherproof, resistant to infestation and will not need to be replaced over time due to environmental damage.
-This also makes it a far more environmentally friendly choice as no man-made chemicals need to be used to protect the timber.

 Oak Cladding Types